SJ23 Tech Tip F10, (Updated 2022-07-02)

 pointed downhill but I was really surprised one day to discover it slid

-uphill in only 15 minutes while sitting at the dock.
+uphill in only 15 minutes while rocking at the dock.
 This was

 immediately after a launch.
 See Tech Tip F34.